Drink a Beer: Music video

 The music video (which is Bryan's performance of the song at the 2013 CMA Awards) was directed by Paul Miller and premiered in December 2013.

 Live performances

 Bryan performed "Drink a Beer" at the CMA Awards on November 6, 2013.
 The performance was dedicated to his late siblings Chris and Kelly.

-Lady Antebellum performed an emotional rendition of the song alongside co-writer Chris Stapleton as a tribute at the 2014 CMT Artists of the Year ceremony, after Bryan was forced to cancel his scheduled performance following the passing of his brother-in-law, Lee.
+Lady Antebellum performed the song alongside co-writer Chris Stapleton as a tribute at the 2014 CMT Artists of the Year ceremony, after Bryan was forced to cancel his scheduled performance following the passing of his brother-in-law, Lee.
 The performance was considered one of the best moments of the show.